akhileshgowda7/React/Shoping-Website/README.md

 ### `npm run dev`

-Runs both server and client concurrently.
+Runs both server and client concurrently using the run dev command.